r00b/cessna-private-pilot-course/1.2-improving-control/4-stalls-takeoffs-and-landings-explained.md

 * .25 model &#8594; 75 feet

 #### Roundout (flare)
-* Start 10 to 20 feet from ground by easing back pressure
+* Start 10 to 20 feet from ground by easing in back pressure
 * Gradual increase in pitch, AOA, and decrease in airspeed
 * Keep lined up with centerline; use aileron to move towards centerline and rudder to keep aircraft body parallel with runway
 * Visual focus same distance as car